Table of Contents

 To prevent hammer toe in children, check often to make sure your child’s shoes fit, especially when he or she is having a growth spurt.

 If the affected toe is still flexible, you may be able to treat it by taping or splinting the toe to hold it straight.
 Your family doctor can show you how to do this.

 You may need to do certain exercises to keep your toe joints flexible.
 For example, you may need to move and stretch your toe gently with your hands.
 You can also exercise by picking things up with your toes.
 Small or soft objects, such as marbles or towels, work best.

 If your hammer toe becomes painful, you can apply an ice pack several times a day.
 This can help relieve the soreness and swelling.
 Nonsteroidal anti-inflammatory medicines (also called NSAIDs), such as ibuprofen (two brand names: Advil, Motrin) or naproxen (one brand name: Aleve), may be helpful.
 If your pain and swelling are severe, your doctor may need to give you a steroid injection in the toe joint.

 Will I need surgery for hammer toe?

 If you have a severe case of hammer toe or if the affected toe is no longer flexible, you may need surgery to straighten your toe joint.
-Surgery requires only a local anesthetic (numbing medicine for the affected area) and is usually an outpatient procedure.
-This means you don't have to stay in the hospital for the surgery.
+Surgery usually requires only a local anesthetic (numbing medicine for the affected area).
+It is usually an outpatient procedure.
+This means you don’t have to stay in the hospital for the surgery.

 - What is the likely cause of my hammer toe?